Mobile Supply Chain

 • Code 128: Suitable for logistics and warehouse management, Code 128 can encode alphanumeric data and is used for various inventory applications.

-• QR Codes: Although not traditional barcodes, QR codes are used for inventory management due to their ability to store large amounts of data and be scanned from different angles.
+• QR Codes: Although not traditional barcodes, QR codes are used for inventory management due to their ability to store large amounts of data and scanned from different angles.

-What is the Best Barcode for a Warehouse?
+Best Barcode for a Warehouse

 Role of Mobile Inventory Scanning in a Warehouse